echronos/echronos/packages/rtos-example/rtos-example-manual.md

     y: should be the last task to get the lock. releasing it
     y: sending signal to b
     b: sending signal to a

+    Part 6: B's lock attempt times out

+    a: taking the lock
+    a: sleeping
+    b: blocking on the lock, should time out
+    y: sleeping
+    z: sleeping
+    b: waiting for a to signal the lock's free
+    a: releasing the lock
+    a: signalling b
+    a: waiting until b has the lock
+    b: taking the lock
+    b: waking up a

+    Part 7: B gets lock before timeout

+    a: taking the lock
+    a: sleeping
+    b: blocking on the lock, should succeed
+    y: sleeping
+    z: sleeping
+    a: releasing the lock
+    a: waiting until b has the lock
+    b: waking up a
+    a: blocking on the lock
+    b: releasing the lock

     Done.